At a Glance

 ✨Tip Number 1

-Familiarize yourself with the specific requirements of the end-point assessment (EPA) for Specialist Teaching Assistants.
-Understanding the Knowledge, Skills, and Behaviours (KSBs) expected will help you demonstrate your expertise during interviews.
+Familiarise yourself with the specific requirements of the end-point assessment role.
+Understanding the nuances of the assessment process and the standards expected by Pearson will give you a significant edge during interviews.

 ✨Tip Number 2